-Usual stress is the experience of unpleasant visual symptoms when reading and also in some other visual activities.
-Symptoms include illusions of shape, movement and colour in the text, distortions of the print, loss of print clarity, and a general visual initiation.
-In the long term visual stress can result in some eyes, headaches, frequent loss of place when reading and impaired comprehension, research has shown that up to 20% of dilider and adults suffer from some degree of visual stress, which makes immune difficult to achieve good reading fluency.
-Although younger thildren are not necessarily very good at describing the symptoms they especience, alder children and adults often report a variety of symptoms.
-Exans and Joseph (2002) studied a selected sample of this aniversity students, of whom many reported visual perceptual distortions when reading.
-For example, 24% reported blaring of text, 16% doubling, 12% jumping; 6% changing size
+when reading and also in some other visual activities.
+Symptoms include illusions of shape, movement and colour in the test, dissertions of the print, loss of print clarity, and a general visual inflation.
+In the long term visual stress can result in some eyes, insulation, in the long term visual stress can result in some eyes, insulation, presearch has shown that up to 20% of dislider and adults suffer from some degree of visual stress, which makes immune difficult to achieve good reading fluency.
+Although younger fillibers are not necessarily very good at describing the symptoms they experience, older children and adults often report a variety of symptoms.
+Excess and Joseph (2002) studied a selected sample of the series of the reading.
+For example, 24% reported bluring of testable doubling, 12% jumping; 6% changing size